dreamcatcher-tech/network/Inbox/2023-01-02 1541 Sync Complex Generation from Pulses.md

 Making a second layer that produces Crisps is annoying - the Pulse should be able to be passed in raw and used.
 The only different to a Crisp is that the network is represented synchronously, and

 ?
 Could the state tree be the Crisp ?

+### Crisp as a wrapper
+If a Crisp wraps a Pulse, and uses its access to the Pulse internals